“I think we dream so we don’t have to be apart so long. If we’re in each other’s dreams, we can be together all the time.”

 The people and the moments with them, the food and a roof over your head during a rainy day.

 All the big but also small and good things you may sometimes take for granted in your life.

 “Some days even my lucky rocketship underpants won’t help.”

-Sometimes you can turn them around by for example getting an energy kick and releasing some stress through exercising.
+Sometimes you can turn them around by for example getting an energy kick and releasing some stress through exercise.

+- It reminds you of how life actually is.
 You can also see such a day as a reminder of how life will not always bend to your will and be perfect.
-A very helpful mental habit to develop to reduce stress and the pressure you put upon yourself and to live a happier life.
+This is very helpful to reduce the stress and pressure you put upon yourself and to live a happier life.

 “There’s never enough time to do all the nothing you want.”